14 health benefits of trekking

 6. Longer life.

 Research has shown that just hiking for 8 kilometers at a slow pace is sufficient to reduce the risk of strokes, heart failures, and heart attacks slightly above 30%.
-8 kilometers is estimated around 10,000 steps, and you can monitor this in one of the several modern smart gadgets.
+8 kilometers is estimated at around 10,000 steps.
+You can monitor this in one of the several modern smart gadgets.
 Studies have also shown that remaining active is a significant way to reduce that risk of cancer.
-Working out lowers the estrogen in your bloodstream which can be the main reason why breast cancer in active women is less likely.
+Working out lowers the estrogen in your bloodstream, which can be the main reason why breast cancer in active women is less likely.